 The Census isn’t just about distributing funds.
 It is about political representation too.
 Census data determines congressional seats and Electoral College votes.
 When you’re counted, you have a stronger political voice.
 If you don’t get counted your state could lose seats.

 April 1, 2020 is Census Day — the due date for Americans to take part in the decennial national headcount.
 Beginning in mid-March 2020, you can respond to the census online, by phone, or by mail.
-You will have a chance to respond until August 14.
 Choose the option that is most comfortable for you.
 Large-print guides to the questionnaire are available upon request.
 From May – July 2020, census takers will visit households that have not yet responded.
 A census taker can assist if you need help completing your form.